categories

 Step 2: Import your Photos

-Once you've opened the Aftershoot tool, you can start by importing your photos (RAW, Jpeg) on the dashboard.
+Once you've opened the Aftershoot tool, you can start by importing your photos on the dashboard.
 On the Aftershoot Home Screen click on + New Album or on Create New Album.

 Import your photos on Aftershoot